 Beyond that, we discovered that QuVideo also owns the popular Indian app VidStatus, which has more than 50 million installs on Play.
 VidStatus, which is a “video status” tool for WhatsApp, asks for a whopping 9 dangerous permissions, including GPS, the ability to read phone state, read contacts, and even go through a user’s call log.
 The app was also identified as malware by Microsoft, containing a Trojan known as AndroidOS/AndroRat.
 These kinds of trojans can steal people’s bank, cryptocurrency or PayPal funds.

 QuVideo does not officially claim VidStatus, VivaCut or Tempo on the Play store.
 Because of this history of malware and active trojan, and that QuVideo hides its connection with some of their apps, we recommend users practice caution with any of these apps.
-In general, if users find that these QuVideo apps provide no real benefit, we recommend deleting them from their phones as soon as possible.
+In general, if users find that these QuVideo apps provide no real benefit, we recommend deleting them from their phones as soon as possible and blocking their sent emails due to they might be phishing emails.

 - QuVideo’s VivaVideo app was identified as spyware by the Indian intelligence community in 2017